Disable WHfB Post Logon Provisioning using Intune

 Background

 A common practice in many organizations is to disable Windows Hello for Business tenant-wide while allowing it for specific users or devices.
-This ensures that users won’t be prompted with the mandatory WHfB screen during the device enrollment process, giving them the flexibility to configure it when they are ready.
+This ensures that users won’t be prompted with the mandatory WHfB screen during the device enrollment process, allowing them to configure it when ready.

 This kind of setup can be achieved by below two steps: